hirrolot/hirrolot.github.io/content/why-static-languages-suffer-from-complexity.md

 toFmt [] = FEnd
 ```

 Later, we will use it to generate a type for our `printf` function.
-The syntax is resembles Haskell a lot and should be comprehensible for a reader.
+The syntax resembles Haskell a lot and should be comprehensible for a reader.

 Now the most interesting part: